Introduction to Academic Practice (IntroAP)

 Please see more detailed information about dates in the 'Eligibilty' section, and the 'What the course entails section', below.

-Disclaimer: Please note that Semester 1 2020 will be delivered online, and will include a mix of synchronous online seminars and asynchronous tasks on Learn.
+Disclaimer: Please note that Semester 2 2020 will be delivered online, and will include a mix of synchronous online seminars and asynchronous tasks on Learn.
 We don’t expect the total work load or hours needed to complete this course to change for online delivery.
 Dates and times will remain the same, although the online seminars will be shortened.
-Semester 2 will hopefully be delivered face-to-face in a classroom.

 To be eligible to participate in the Introduction to Academic Practice you need to: